Trainy-ai/konduktor/docs/source/admin/controller.rst

 Konduktor ships with a controller that listens to node logs for GPU related errors.
 Oftentimes, errors from NCCL, CUDA, or GPUs point to persistent errors in the hardware.
-In this situation, in order to prevent workloads from being repeatedly scheduled on.
+In this situation, in order to prevent workloads from using bad nodes, we taint them so the kube-scheduler doesn't place any new pods on them.
 Currently we listen for these `NVIDIA errors <https://docs.nvidia.com/deploy/xid-errors/index.html>`_:

 - Xid errors
 - SXid errors